“No pain, no gain.”

 Now we know resistance training is good for us, and that we can still build lots of muscle while thriving on a plant-based diet.

-But how do you get started with a routine?
+But how do you get started with strength training?

 In the beginning, we recommend to keep it short and simple.
 Like we said, resistance training isn’t just for those looking to bulk up, so starting with a routine that builds strength and defines muscles — without ruining your busy schedule or forcing you to go to the gym — is where most people should begin.